lookdeepu/CareerBox/Resume Raw.md

 § Predict numerical data using Regression Methods

-..Classify Categorical data and predict the Target value using Decision Tree/Random Forest/Naive Bayes/Neural Networks/Support Vector Machines
+§ Classify Categorical data and predict the Target value using Decision Tree/Random Forest/Naive Bayes/Neural Networks/Support Vector Machines

-..Cluster data using KNN Clustering Algorithm
+§ Cluster data using KNN Clustering Algorithm

-..Detect Patterns using Market Basket Analysis
+§ Detect Patterns using Market Basket Analysis

-..Classify image data using Neural Network
+§ Classify image data using Neural Network

 ## NLP Competency

 Can let Machine do the following tasks

-..Understand the sentiment of Tweets
+§ Understand the sentiment of Tweets

-..Create Word Clouds from a data set
+§ Create Word Clouds from a data set

-..Classify the topics to a specific subject
+§ Classify the topics to a specific subject

-..Identify an email is spam or not
+§ Identify an email is spam or not

-..Create Chatbots for Personal and Business use
+§ Create Chatbots for Personal and Business use

+※∞※